garrettgu10/ghidra-wasm-plugin/README.md

+# Ghidra Wasm Plugin
+Module to load WebAssembly files into Ghidra, supporting disassembly and decompilation.

+## Not Actively Maintained
 Note: This plugin is no longer actively maintained.
 Please visit https://github.com/nneonneo/ghidra-wasm-plugin/ for a more updated version of this plugin :-)

-Module to load WebAssembly files into Ghidra, supporting disassembly and decompilation.

 This plugin borrows loader functionality from this repo: https://github.com/andr3colonel/ghidra_wasm